 In the local community, she is well known and well respected for her work with the abandoned babies.
 She is a local hero.
 Someone said of her, “She is shaming to governments, schools and people who stand by and do nothing.
 She has no money or power but she saved children from death or worse.”(3)

 An online fundraising effort was started to help offset Lou’s hospital bills, and an elementary school in Lou’s hometown has offered to take young Qiling in, at subsidized rates.

 “This is the last wish of [Lou] and we must help her achieve it,” Jinhua City Primary School’s principal Zhang Fangxiao, who said he was extremely moved by Lou’s story, told 19lou.com.(4)

-Today, China may have relaxed that social engineering policy for the time being, perhaps realizing the inadvertent negative effects on their society and culture over the long term.(2) But millions of innocent souls have been affected in the path to socio-political control.
+China may have relaxed it’s social engineering policy for the time being, perhaps realizing the inadvertent negative effects on their society and culture over the long term.(2) But millions of innocent souls have been affected in the path to socio-political control.